Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Calculating the spatially-varying volume density

 where $M/L$ is the mass-to-light ratio in the 3.4 $\mu$m range.
 The $M/L$ is expected to correlate with the underlying age of the stellar population, and thus vary across the galaxy \citep{Stanway2018}.
 We account for this based on the empirical relation with the specific star-formation rate given in Eq (24) in \cite{Leroy2019} as

 Here $Q = \mathrm{log_{10}} (L_{\mathrm{FUV}}/L_{W1})$ is the ratio between the FUV and W1 luminosities, roughy equivalent to the specific star-formation rate, $a = -2.5$, $b = -0.167$ and $c=-0.7$.
 Both FUV and W1 maps were convolved to the resolution and pixel scale of the ACA map before the conversions were applied.
+Within the ACA region, the $M/L$ is mostly 0.2 \Msun/L$_{\odot}$, consistent with observations of galaxies with similar specific star-formation rates as M33 \citep{Leroy2019}.

 With the above quantities in place and assuming $\rho_{HI} = \Sigma_{HI}/2 h_{HI}$, we obtain the scale height $h_{HI}$ by equating Eq \eqref{eq:PHI} and \eqref{eq:Ptot}, giving

 providing a spatially-varying \hi scale height as a function of the local measured atomic, molecular and stellar mass surface densities, and the atomic line-width maps.
 We have verified from simulations of \cite{Ostriker2022} that these scale height equation provide a reasonable estimate (within 10-20\%) of the average density at 50 pc resolution.
 Further accuracy can be obtained in future work by including the mass of hot gas from X-ray observations.